atrosekta/rust-electrical-wiki/content/powerstorage.md

 # Battery Backup

-There are 2 types of battery backup systems.
-There are Inline Backups and there are Bypass Backups.
-Inline backups include the Inline and The Kore.
-Bypass backups include the OR/Blocker and the Nih Core.
+There are 3 types of battery backup systems.
+There are Inline Backups, there are Bypass Backups and then there are the Battery Checked Backups of both Inline and Bypass.
+Inline backups include the Inline while The Kore is Battery Checked.
+Bypass backups include the OR/Blocker and the Nih Core while the BCN Core is Battery Checked.

 Deciding which backup to use really comes down to preference.
 They each have their own pros and cons and some may argue that 1 is better than another in different situations.
 For example, if you only need to power a few turrets and are in a hurry, you might find the simplicity of the Inline backup works for you.
 Maybe you are working with 300rW to 1000rW and a dozen Windmills, you might find the efficiency of the Nih Core is preferred.
+Having a good understanding of the concept Active Usage Vs Actual Power Consumed will also help you decide on a backup.
 At the end of the day, as long as the battery backup you go with, works when you need it to work, that was the right backup to choose.

 ---